apache/storm/docs/Metrics.md

 `arrival_rate_secs` is an estimation of the number of tuples that are inserted into the queue in one second, although it is actually the dequeue rate.
 The `sojourn_time_ms` is calculated from the arrival rate and is an estimate of how many milliseconds each tuple sits in the queue before it is processed.

 The queue has a set maximum number of entries.
 If the regular queue fills up an overflow queue takes over.
-The number of tuple batches stored in this overflow section are represented by the `overflow` metric.
+The number of tuples stored in this overflow section are represented by the `overflow` metric.
+Note that an overflow queue is only used for executors to receive tuples from remote workers.
+It doesn't apply to intra-worker tuple transfer.

 `capacity` is the maximum number of entries in the queue. `population` is the number of entries currently filled in the queue. 'pct_full' tracks the percentage of capacity in use.